viktorchernev/DescribeCompiler/README.md

 ## How to
 In order to run the `DescribeCompilerCLI.exe` you need a Windows PC with DotNet framework version 4.8 or higher.
 In order to reference the `DescribeCompilerAPI.dll` in your DotNet projects, you need to target DotNet framework version 4.8 or higher.
+There are no other dependencies.
 Also, be sure to check out our [wiki](https://github.com/viktorchernev/DescribeCompiler/wiki) for the complete documentation.

 ### 0. Set up highlighting
 In order to highlight Describe code, you can download the xml files for Notepad++ from the folder [Highlighting](https://github.com/viktorchernev/DescribeCompiler/tree/master/Highlighting), or use the instructions provided in said folder to set up your preferred text editor.